- See & Do

 - Plan My Visit

-Enjoy a fascinating 90 minute walking tour of historic streets AND Cathedral Precincts with knowledgeable, entertaining guides to address your questions and special interests.
-All for £6.50 or less!
+Enjoy a fascinating 90 minute tour of historic streets AND Cathedral Precincts with knowledgeable, entertaining guides to address your questions and special interests.
+All for £7.50 or less!
 Tours daily from the Buttermarket.

-Canterbury, CT1 2HX, Tel: 01227 378100, Email
+The Precincts, Canterbury, CT1 2EH, Tel: 01227 862162

 Queen Bertha's walk links together the three parts of Canterbury's World Heritage Sites - the Cathedral, St Augustine's Abbey and St Martin's Church.

-One of the special routes in the popular Walks For All series, the path is full or opportunities for everyone to explore the wildlife of this fine nature reserve.
-(Information courtesy of the Explore Kent website).
+In the popular Walks For All series, the path is full of opportunities for everyone to explore the wildlife of this fine nature reserve.